shunzh/shunzh.github.io/_posts/locus.md

 ---
-title: 'Best Locus of Knowledge in Transfer Learning'
+title: Best Locus of Knowledge in Transfer Learning
-permalink: /posts/2020/02/locus
+author: Shun Zhang
 ---

 What is the best knoweldge to transfer?
 Should we transfer reward functions, options, or policies?